 Mark is active as a teaching artist, primarily with the San Francisco Opera Guild, leading programming that helps young people to understand and get excited by opera and performance.

-Off-stage Mark is a consultant to non-profit performing arts organizations and grantmaking entities, as well as a writer.
+Off-stage Mark is a consultant to non-profit performing arts organizations and grantmaking entities, as well as a writer and librettist.